Scunthorpe Steelworks: Establishment of iron ore extraction and smelting (1859–1912)

-Roland Winn is credited with (re-)discovering the iron ore in the area, and having it analysed and promoting its use.
+Rowland Winn is credited with (re-)discovering the iron ore in the area, and having it analysed and promoting its use.
 He suspected that the geology on his estate resembled the Cleveland ironstone which had been discovered and exploited in northern Yorkshire (see Middlesbrough).
 Initially ore was extracted and exported from leases on his estate, and transported by horse power to the River Trent and onwards by canal.
 Iron ore began to be commercially exploited in the area from 1859.
 A narrow gauge railway was opened c.
 1861 to Gunness.

 Winn then was instrumental in the promotion of a line to the ore fields, and with the support of the Manchester, Sheffield and Lincolnshire Railway (MSLR) and the South Yorkshire Railway (SYR) as equal third partners; an act of parliament for a new main line, the Trent, Ancholme and Grimsby Railway was obtained in 1861.
 The new line connected with the SYR via a bridge over the River Trent at Keadby to the west, giving access to the South Yorkshire coalfield; and to the MSLR in the east at Barnetby.
 The line was fully opened by 1866, and enabled rapid expansion of the iron business around Scunthorpe.
 A 0.25 mi branch to further iron ore deposits near Santon was authorised and opened 1872/3.

 W. H. and G. Dawes (Elsecar) were the first to utilise the ore which was tested at blast furnaces at Barnsley, transported there by water.
 In 1862 the Dawes began to build the first blast furnace in the area, which became operational in 1864, operating as the Trent Iron Company.
 The Frodingham Iron Company also opened in 1864, established by Joseph Cliff, a firebrick manufacturer from Wortley, Leeds who used experienced iron makers from Stockton-upon-Tees to establish the business.
 Both produced iron from their own local ironstone leases.

 North Lincolnshire Iron Works, was established by Daniel Adamson of Hyde, Manchester in 1866, supported by Lancashire capitalists; the business was supplied with ore from Winn's own mines.
 Over the next decade three more works were established: the Redbourn Hill Company, and the Lincolnshire Iron Smelting Company (Note: Pocock 1990 refers to this enterprise as the Lindsey Iron Works.
 The plant became known as the Lindsey or North Lindsey works after it was taken over by the Redbourn Hill Company.) were supported by capital from Birmingham; the Appleby Iron works was established with capital from Scotland.
 All six iron works were located adjacent to the ore workings, with the low iron content of the ore favouring local working rather than transportation to external sites.